Shi Chao: Coalition against Sima Lun

 In 301, after Sima Lun usurped the throne, the Prince of Qi, Sima Jiong started a coalition to restore Emperor Hui.
 Sima Ying joined the coalition and appointed Shi Chao as one of his vanguard generals.
 In response, Sima Lun sent his generals, Sun Hui (孫會), Shi Yi (士猗) and Xu Chao (許超) to intercept Sima Ying's army with 30,000 soldiers.
-At Huangqiao (黃橋, in present-day Taixing, Jiangsu), the vanguard troops led by Zhao Xiang (趙驤) were initially defeated by Shi Yi and Xu Chao.
+At Huangqiao (黃橋, in present-day Wen County, Henan), the vanguard troops led by Zhao Xiang (趙驤) were initially defeated by Shi Yi and Xu Chao.
 However, Shi Chao and the others later attacked and defeated Sima Lun's army at the Gu River (湨水; southeast of present-day Jiyuan, Henan), causing his generals to abandon their soldiers and flee.

 In May 301, Sima Lun was overthrown in a coup, and Sima Ying would occupy Luoyang the following month.
 However, Sima Jiong was still struggling against Zhang Hong (張泓) and others at Yangdi (陽翟, modern Yuzhou, Henan).
 Sima Ying sent Shi Chao and Zhao Xiang to assist him, and after they arrived, all of Sima Lun's generals surrendered.
 For his contributions, Shi Chao was made a marquis.
 In 303, he was appointed General of Inspiring Martial Might to help subjugate the Jingzhou rebel, Zhang Chang, but before he and Sima Ying's other generals could act, the rebellion was quickly put down.